-Factor investment strategies have taken the equity markets by storm, but so far it has proven difficult to adopt this approach in other asset classes.
+Factor investing has taken the equity markets by storm, but so far it has proven difficult to adopt this approach in other asset classes.
 Yet Andrew Ang, Head of Factor Investing Strategies at BlackRock, believes return drivers in all asset classes can be explained by factors, even in private markets.

 “Factors in private markets are the frontier,” Ang says in an interview with [i3] Insights.